hemangikakirde/New_York_Airbnb_Analysis/README.md

 ## Conclusion
 This analysis provides valuable insights into Airbnb listings in NYC, helping potential hosts and guests make informed decisions.
-The visualizations highlight key trends in pricing, availability, and neighborhood preferences.
+The visualisations highlight key trends in pricing, availability, and neighbourhood preferences.
 The clustering and predictive modeling further enhance our understanding of the data.

 ## Future Work
 - Explore additional features such as proximity to landmarks or public transportation.
 - Build more advanced predictive models (e.g., Random Forest, Gradient Boosting) to improve price prediction accuracy.
-- Analyze seasonal trends in pricing and availability.
+- Analyse seasonal trends in pricing and availability.